Ultimate Tableau Review: Know What Users Really Think

 “Stakeholders can explore the data themselves.
 That saves our analytics team hours each week and speeds up decisions.”

-What Users Don’t Like About Tableau in 2025
+What Users Don’t Like About Tableau

 Even though Tableau is powerful, not everything about it works smoothly for everyone.
 While reading through user reviews from real teams and professionals, I noticed some common complaints that kept coming up.